Chrome and Firefox rule on Windows, but on OS X, Opera is the browser to beat.

 Chrome is known to reduce battery life by a good 2-3 hours.
 Users are reporting that Opera also falls into this category.
 But it seems that battery life is in general poor on Yosemite as compared to previous versions.
 That’s why I have been willing to take my chances with Opera and focus on other battery-saving measures.

-Rigorous browser benchmark testing like Matt did (on Windows) was beyond me.
+Rigorous browser benchmark testing was beyond me.
 I relied on a few random tests and my daily browsing experience to make my decision to switch browsers.

 Chrome’s response was slow and erratic in comparison with that of the other browsers.
 Firefox was okay, but sometimes it wouldn’t load pages unless I disabled Avast’s Web shield.
 Opera’s and Safari’s response was the smoothest.

 The Activity Monitor revealed that Firefox consumed a horrifying amount of memory — way more than the other three browsers.
 Chrome, and on occasion Opera, was at the top in energy consumption.
 These results seem to be more or less consistent with the consensus across the Web.
 I suggest you use Mark’s tips on how to use the Activity Monitor and do a few tests of your own.

 Switching from Firefox/Chrome to Opera on your Mac could well turn out to be a relief.
 Switching from Safari would be a compromise that doesn’t feel like one.

 Safari’s clean and minimalist approach to Web browsing is appealing to many, including myself.
 Its latest version may be the lightest, speediest one yet.
 But if you have come to depend on the resourcefulness of Chrome extensions or the flexibility of Firefox, Safari feels quite limiting despite the customizations that are possible.
 This is where Opera can come to your rescue.